-14.1.
 Relationships education and RSE will be accessible for all pupils and to ensure this, teaching will be differentiated and personalised.
 The School is aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND and will take this into consideration when designing and teaching these subjects.

-15.Lesbian, Gay, Bisexual and Transgender (LGBT)
+15. Lesbian, Gay, Bisexual and Transgender (LGBTQ+)

-15.1.
-The School will ensure that the teaching of relationships education and RSE is sensitive and age appropriate in content and will consider when it is appropriate to teach pupil about LGBT.
+The School will ensure that the teaching of relationships education and RSE is sensitive and age appropriate in content and will consider when it is appropriate to teach pupils about LGBTQ+.
 This content will be fully integrated into the programmes of study rather than delivered as a stand-alone unit or lesson.

-- 15.2.
-The School is aware of its legal duties, including those pursuant to the Equality Act 2010, which makes it unlawful for the Board of Governors of the School to discriminate against, harass or victimise a pupil or potential pupil in prescribed circumstances, including: - 15.2.1. in the way it provides education for pupils; - 15.2.2. in the way it provides pupils access to any benefit, facility, or service; or 15.2.3. subjecting them to any other detriment. - 15.3.
+The School is aware of its legal duties, including those pursuant to the Equality Act 2010, which makes it unlawful for the Board of Governors of the School to discriminate against, harass or victimise a pupil or potential pupil in prescribed circumstances, including:

+- in the way it provides education for pupils; - in the way it provides pupils access to any benefit, facility, or service; or - subjecting them to any other detriment.

 The School is also aware of its duties to teach about equality issues and to ensure teaching at the School does not discriminate against pupils.